-Richard Sherman says relationship with Russell Wilson is ‘fantastic’ while Michael Bennett calls him perfect
+‘It’s like a family’: Richard Sherman, Michael Bennett dispute report of friction with Russell Wilson in Seahawks’ locker room

 Seahawks Richard Sherman and Michael Bennett on Wednesday defended QB Russell Wilson in comments to the media.

-One of the favorite pre-game phrases of the Seahawks’ secondary to hype themselves up is for one player to ask “who’s got my back?” and the rest to respond “I’ve got your back.’’
+One of the favorite pregame phrases the Seahawks’ secondary uses to hype themselves up is for one player to ask “who’s got my back?” and the rest respond with “I’ve got your back.’’

-When it comes to quarterback Russell Wilson, two of the most prominent Seahawk defensive players — Richard Sherman and Michael Bennett — on Wednesday publicly lived up to that saying, each refuting that there is any divide between Wilson and the defense.
+When it comes to quarterback Russell Wilson, two of the most prominent Seahawk defensive players — Richard Sherman and Michael Bennett — publicly lived up to that saying Wednesday, each refuting that there is any divide between Wilson and the defense.

-An ESPN article published last month that focused primarily on Sherman claimed that some players feel Wilson is coddled by the organization which has helped lead to friction between the quarterback and the defense.
+An ESPN article published last month that focused primarily on Sherman claimed that some players feel Wilson is coddled by the organization, which has helped lead to friction between the quarterback and the defense.

 Sherman, in his first comments to Seattle media since last season, said his relationship with Wilson is “fantastic.’’